DevSraj/DealBazar_with_Payline/README.md

 ## Features

-- Responsive design for optimal viewing on any device
+- Responsive design of website for optimal viewing on any device
-- Product listing with filtering and sorting options
-- Product detail pages with images, descriptions, and reviews
-- Shopping cart functionality
+- Full control over blockain being used
-- User authentication and profile management
+- Powerful and efficient AI integration
+- Own cryptocurrency
-- Order management and checkout process
+- Various fraud detection and preventive measure
-- Search functionality
-- Admin panel for product management

 ## Technologies Used